Ramp

 ![[ramp-ad-denver-train.jpg|The lite-rail 2 minutes from my apartment.|400]]

-I’d leave a long day of work to go on a walk, or to get dinner, and I was absolutely surrounded by Ramp.
+I’d leave a long day of work to go on a walk, or to get dinner, absolutely surrounded by Ramp.

 My brain was starting to anneal around payments and Ramp.
 And for all the stress, I loved it.